 Examples of Sales Incentives Schemes

-Here are some real-life examples of sales incentives programs you may consider:
+Here are some real-life examples of sales incentive programs you may consider:

 An HVAC company implemented a sales incentives scheme that offered its employees reloadable debit cards when a product purchase got approved.
 This program led to an increase of 45% in the number of units bought.